French teachers use weeping Eiffel Tower image to help kids understand attacks

 Mon Quotidien, a paper aimed at older children, included a map of the Middle East showing the parts of Syria and Iraq now occupied by Islamic State.

-France has a strong tradition of keeping religion out of state education, a policy criticized in some quarters for helping fuel mistrust and fear of its Muslim community, the largest in Europe.
+France has a strong tradition of keeping religion out of state education, a policy criticised in some quarters for helping fuel mistrust and fear of its Muslim community, the largest in Europe.

 (Reporting by Sybille de la Hamaide, Valerie Parent; Writing by Andrew Callus; Editing by Gareth Jones)